 Keframa High School

 Keframa High School is a secondary school set up by two brothers near Lira and Sam is a director there.
-Friends of Holy Trinity have set up a fundraising group in Association with Fields of Life, a UK Charity which has so far built around 80 schools in Uganda and have undertaken to build a new school for Keframa.
-There is a website for the project which has a lot more information. www.keframaschoolbuild.co.uk
+Friends of Holy Trinity have set up a fundraising group Keframa School Build to raise money to build a new purpose designed school with good facilities.
+The link to the website is here. www.keframaschoolbuild.co.uk

 We have a fund (Holy Trinity Mission Fund) which is used to support members of the church who want to take part in mission opportunities.
 It is also the route through which we can support mission organisations.
 If anyone wants to apply for support from the Mission Fund, then contact the Mission Committee or directly to Ian Baird-Smith.
 This is also used for donations to one-off appeals and similar worthwhile causes.